Thought Addiction Assessment

 Consider that every addiction starts with a thought.
 For example: “I am not good enough, so I need something to help me” “This substance (thought, emotion, or behavior) will make me perform better, be more social, fit in, mentally escape, feel better or make me not feel at all”.

-Once a person becomes sober, the original thought surfaces again because it was not dealt with or shifted so a relapse is possible.
+Once a person becomes sober, the original thought, which caused him or her to use, surfaces again because it was not dealt with or shifted so a relapse is possible.
 TA can also be the aftereffect of surviving any abusive, overwhelming or traumatic life event.

 Forms of addicting thoughts: